Some posts contain compensated links. Please read this disclaimer for more info.

 Best Places To Visit In Russia

-Written By Russian Travel Writer Yulia Dyukova, From That’S What She Had
+Written By Russian Travel Writer Yulia Dyukova, From That’s What She Had

 As crazy as it may sound coming from a Russian, I have traveled way more around the USA and Europe than around my own country.
-There are numerous reasons — or should I say excuses
+There are numerous reasons — or, should I say, excuses.

 Having said that, traveling to the far reaches of my Motherland is a big dream of mine.
-I have a big list of places to go in Russia.
-Taking up one-sixth of the planet Earth, Russia boasts diverse natural wonders: from the deepest lake in the world to endless steppes to the boreal forests and taiga.
+I have an extensive list of places to go to in Russia.
+Taking up one-sixth of the planet Earth’s landmass, Russia boasts diverse natural wonders: from the deepest lake in the world to endless steppes to the boreal forests and taiga.

-If you are visiting in summer, Moscow is an extremely walkable city (like all cities in Russia), so you can wander down Tverskaya street, shop for typical Russian souvenirs like ushanka-hat and matreshkas on Arbat street, and enjoy a stroll in Gorky Park.
+If you are wondering where to go in Russia in summer, it helps to know that Moscow is an extremely walkable city (like all cities in Russia).
+So, you can wander down Tverskaya street, shop for typical Russian souvenirs like ushanka-hat and matreshkas on Arbat street, and enjoy a stroll in Gorky Park.

 Another must-visit Russian destination is, of course, Saint Petersburg, known as the cultural capital of the country.

-Moscow and Saint Petersburg have some sort of a rivalry, Saint Petersburg claiming to be the city of intelligentsia, culture, and art, while Moscow is the center of literally everything else from finance to education to entertainment.
+Moscow and Saint Petersburg have some sort of a rivalry, Saint Petersburg claiming to be the city of intelligentsia, culture, and art.
+Simultaneously, Moscow is the center of literally everything else, from finance to education to entertainment.

-The Golden Ring of Russia
+The Golden Ring Of Russia

-The Silver Ring of Russia
+The Silver Ring Of Russia

 Although it seems like both the Golden Ring and the Silver Ring include a lot of cities, you wouldn’t spend more than a day in each of them, and sometimes you can even cover several smaller towns in a single day.